vladbondarenko97/snapchat-client-php/README.md

 Features:
 View all unopened snaps/videos, mark as read, add new friends, look at friends, see best friends, view all stories, compose new snaps w/ flash player PC camera integration, beautiful interface.

+I still have this hosted at http://vlad.tk/snapchat/, the client was used my many people since it's release and while it lasted.

 Note, this script is not maintained any more, this used to be a project in 2014-2015.

 The content of this project itself is licensed under the Creative Commons Attribution license.